mikeizbicki/typeparams/README.md

 2. A simple interface for [supercompilation](http://stackoverflow.com/questions/9067545/what-is-supercompilation).
 In the example below, we combine this library and the [fast-math](https://github.com/liyang/fast-math) library to get up to a **40x speed improvement** when calculating the Lp distance between vectors.

-Further [documentation can be found on hackage], and examples over other data types can be found in the [examples folder](https://github.com/mikeizbicki/typeparams/tree/master/examples).
+Further [documentation can be found on hackage](http://hackage.haskell.org/package/typeparams), and examples with non-vector data types can be found in the [examples folder](https://github.com/mikeizbicki/typeparams/tree/master/examples).
 You can download the library from github directly, or via cabal:

 ```
 cabal update